online-ml/river/docs/releases/unreleased.md

 - Fixed a bug in `forest.AMFClassifier` which slightly improves predictive accurary.
 - Added `forest.AMFRegressor`.

+## multioutput

+- Added `metrics.multioutput.SampleAverage`, which is equivalent to using `average='samples'` in scikit-learn.

 ## preprocessing

 - Added `preprocessing.OrdinalEncoder`, to map string features to integers.